Enterprise-CMCS/macpro-base-template/docs/docs/bootstrap-project.md

 1. Login to the CMS Slack workspace (cmsgov.slack.com)
 1. Next to ‘Channels, click the ‘+’ sign.
 1. Create a new channel.
-    a.
-b.
-4. Once a. b. c.
-Set the visibility (public/private) accordingly
+    1. Set the visibility (public/private) accordingly
-Name it the same as the project repository. created, make a note of the new channel’s URL Find the channel on the sidebar
+    1. Name it the same as the project repository.
+1. Once created, make a note of the new channel’s URL
+    1. Find the channel on the sidebar
-Right click it
+    1. Right click it
-Select Copy, and Copy Link.
-You may put this link somewhere like a notepad, as you will use it later.
+    1. Select Copy, and Copy Link.
+You may put this link somewhere like a notepad as you will use it later.
 But don’t worry, this can always be found again.
 1. You may add anyone who should have access to the channel.
 1. Bootstrap the new project with the base template.
 New MACPRO project repositories are bootstrapped with code from our base template repository.
 This base template repository is a github repo itself; it’s maintained by the MACPRO Platform Team as the standard MACPRO project structure.
 It includes patterns for deployment, deployment of dev branches, testing, security scanning, and so forth.
 There’s a lot of functionality packed into it, without commenting much on the actual application architecture.
 This is done deliberately, so projects may use the template as a starting point, and build the new project’s services on top of it.
-In the future, there may be other templates that are more specific, such as a webapp template or a kafka consumer template, but for now there is only the single
+In the future, there may be other templates that are more specific, such as a webapp template or a kafka consumer template, but for now there is only the single base template.
-MACPRO Platform Team 07 OCT 2022

-MACPRO Platform Team 07 OCT 2022
-base template.
 This step involved getting the latest copy of that template and pushing it to the new project repository.
 These instructions are held elsewhere in detail.

 Follow this procedure to bootstrap your new project repository:
 - Follow the document here:
 https://docs.google.com/document/d/1FdweJT8a4edK9hGHLg7Zf6ETV58a264PSGYrZYldEUE/edit